Hverir Geothermal Area

 Right at the beginning, we saw a sign that warned us that this trail could be dangerous and slippery in wet conditions and it was completely true!
 The trail is very steep and narrow with nothing to protect you.
 At some points, I even had to put my hands on the ground to be able to keep going!
 I thought about turning around many times!

-Amazed by the views on top
+Amazed by the Views on Top

 Nevertheless, this adventure was worth it!
 The view from the top of the Námafjall was so impressive.
 I could hardly believe what I had in front of me.